Heartburn - what to ask your doctor

 - When should I call the doctor?

-- What other tests or procedures do I need if my heartburn does not go away?
+- What other tests or procedures will I need if my heartburn does not go away?

 Are there surgeries that help with heartburn and reflux?